Datagaps is the only company to be listed in Gartner® DataOps Tools & Data Observability market guides

 • Filter, test, and preview output instantly

-2. Enforce Referential Integrity
+2. Enforcing Referential Integrity

-3. Implement Multi-Stage Validation
+3. Implementing Multi-Stage Validation

 4. Data Reconciliation — Data and Metadata Driven Comparison